netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

 }
 ~~~~

-   The following indicates the example of a recurrence that occurs on the last
+   The following is an example of a recurrence that occurs on the last
    workday of the month until December 25, 2024, from January 1, 2024:

 ~~~~